acidb/mobiscroll-docs/versioned_docs/version-5.29.0/vue/_auto-generated/eventcalendar/renderers_calendarview.md

 ```

 Customize the label contents, that appears on the calendar.
-The Eventcalendar will take care of styling and you can focus on what you show inside of the label a.k.a the content.
+The Eventcalendar will take care of styling and you can focus on what you show inside of the label.

 If you are looking to fully customize the label (ex. add custom hover effects) you will need to use the
 [label](#slot-label) option.